nkhine/iTools-Documentation/itools/handlers.rst

 field value is very long it can be written in multiple lines, where the second and next lines start by a space.

-This very same file can be found in the examples directory with the :mod:`itools.tt` name.
-Using our own filename extension (``tt``) will prove useful, as we will see later.

 De-serialization
 ----------------